Good morning! Did I expect to start my workweek by getting good and truly #mad #online about Northwestern?

 Anyway, Northwestern made a Rose Bowl in the 1995 season and extracted themselves from the dung heap of big time college football.

 But is Northwestern actually, good at football?
 No, not really.
-Here’s their S&P+ rankings since that Rose Bowl bid in 1995:
+Here are their S&P+ rankings since that Rose Bowl bid in 1995:

 So over twenty years of Northwestern football has produced exactly one team that was *actually* one of the 25 best that season.
 They’ve rarely been terrible, they’ve rarely been excellent.
 They’re….just okay.
 But because the previous 30 years lowered expectations so much (and also just maybe because every third sportswriter went there), nobody really complains too much.